kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 - Strong communicator - extensive experience in talking to clients and customers in a positive way.
 I pay attention to my managers to what they're detailing tasks and reiterating that to my co-workers and employers.
 - Learning new technologies at a quick pace and putting it into practice
 - Working under pressure and meeting tight deadlines and providing great results.
 (Talk about experience with video editing and business)

+Conflict
+conflict hinders the progress of a team so i would try to resolve it as soon as possible

+talking about the 2 tracks
+- I would love to gain more of an insight on the 2 different tracks you have to offer.
+I'm opened to choosing either one but i have a preference for the web development track since I've used some javascript to incorporate into my video editing (Math.round that would be pinned to the slider when the slider goes right itll count up)